KavyaVarshini-Anburasu/AWS/README.md

-# Building Security in the Cloud with AWS Write-Up
+# Building Security in the Cloud with AWS

 ## *“Security in the cloud isn’t magic — it’s methodical.”*